-Early apple varieties, harvested between September and October – such as 'Beauty of Bath' and 'Worcester Pearmain' – don't tend to keep well and are best eaten within a fortnight of harvesting.
-But late apple varieties, harvested in November – such as 'Newton Wonder', 'Bramley's Seedling' and 'Ashmead's Kernel' need to ripen in storage over four or five weeks and will then last throughout the winter months if they're stored correctly.
+Bear in mind that sweeter varieties store for only a few weeks, while more tart varieties can be stored all winter long if kept in the right conditions.
+Also early apple varieties, harvested between September and October – such as 'Beauty of Bath' and 'Worcester Pearmain' – don't tend to keep well and are best eaten within a fortnight of harvesting.
+Late apple varieties, harvested in November – such as 'Newton Wonder', 'Bramley's Seedling' and 'Ashmead's Kernel' need to ripen in storage over four or five weeks and will then last throughout the winter months if they're stored correctly.

 If you need help choosing an apple variety to grow or want to know whether the apples you have will store well see our guide to the best apple varieties to grow.

 Find out how to freeze apples at BBC Good Food.